-A constable from Sahar police station was able to sneak in his service pistol into the Air Cargo Complex at three different entrances, despite the presence of metal detectors and security guards at the highly sensitive zone
+A Sahar police station constable was able to sneak in his service pistol into the Air Cargo Complex at 3 different entrances, despite the presence of metal detectors, security guards at the highly sensitive zone

 Serious lapses in security at the Air Cargo Complex (ACC) were exposed when, in a dummy check conducted by Sahar police, a police official was able to sneak in a service pistol three times, through three different methods and gates.